-The Company accounts for employees' share-based payment awards classified as equity awards using the grant-date fair value.
+The Company accounts for employees', directors' and consultants' share-based payment awards classified as equity awards using the grant-date fair value.
 The fair value of each share option award is estimated on the grant date using the Black-Scholes option-pricing model.
 The Black-Scholes option-pricing model requires the input of highly subjective assumptions, including the fair value of the underlying ordinary shares, the expected term of the share option, the expected volatility of the price of our ordinary shares, risk-free interest rates, and the expected dividend yield of ordinary shares.
 The assumptions used to determine the fair value of the option awards represent management's best estimates.
-These estimates involve inherent uncertainties and the application of management's judgment.
-The fair value of share-based payment transactions is recognized as an expense over the requisite service period.